joshithauppari-28/customer-purchase-pattern-analysis/README.md

 A portion of customers has not made purchases in recent months, indicating potential churn

-Targeted offers and loyalty programs can help improve customer retention and lifetime value
+Targeted offers and loyalty programs can help improve customer retention and customer lifetime value

 Learning Outcomes